 Full-Fat vs. Low-Fat Salad Dressing

-Classic ranch dressing recipes contain a perfect blend of spices including onion powder, garlic powder, parsley, chives, salt and pepper.
-Of course, you can’t forget the savory ingredients such as full-fat buttermilk, sour cream and sometimes mayonnaise or olive oil.
-It’s these savory ingredients that give ranch dressing its creamy texture and mouthfeel…but also stack on the fat and calories.
+Classic homemade ranch dressing recipes contain a perfect blend of spices including onion powder, garlic powder, dried dill or fresh dill, parsley, chives, salt and pepper.
+Of course, you can’t forget the savory ingredients such as full-fat buttermilk, heavy cream, sour cream and sometimes mayonnaise or olive oil.
+Some formulators step outside tradition by formulating a tangy Greek yogurt ranch dressing.
+It’s these savory ingredients that give it that signature creamy texture and mouthfeel…but also stack on the fat and calories.

-Because many low-fat salad dressing formulations end up replacing fat with a litany of questionable ingredients, they end up being anything but “healthy” in the eyes of medical professionals and discerning consumers.
+Because many low-fat salad dressing formulations end up replacing fat with a litany of questionable ingredients, the nutrition facts reveal that they are anything but “healthy” in the eyes of medical professionals and discerning consumers.

-But many food and beverage manufacturers have met the challenge through the use of all-natural whey protein concentrate as an alternative to cream, oil, sour cream and other high-fat ingredients in their salad dressing formulations.
+But other food and beverage manufacturers have met the challenge of formulating a shelf-stable and healthy ranch dressing.
+They use all-natural whey protein concentrate as an alternative to cream, sour cream and other high-fat ingredients in their salad dressing formulations.

 How All-Natural Whey Protein Improves Nutrition, Taste and Texture

-Using an exclusive, proprietary production process, Grande Custom Ingredients Group developed Grand Bravo® — a functional whey protein concentrate that is very different from commodity whey proteins.
-Grande Bravo has distinct water-holding capabilities that allow it to replace high-fat dairy ingredients and maintain the texture and mouthfeel of full-fat dressings.
+Using an exclusive, proprietary production process, Grande Custom Ingredients Group developed Grande Bravo® — a functional whey protein concentrate that is very different from commodity whey proteins.
+Grande Bravo has distinct water-holding capabilities that allow it to partially replace high-fat dairy ingredients and maintain the silky texture and mouthfeel of full-fat dressings.

-View the full case study with additional benefits by clicking the link below.
-To learn more about how you can use Grande Bravo to create great tasting lower-cost, lower-fat alternatives for your dairy-based sauces, dressings and other applications, please contact us today!
+Improving nutrition and quality while optimizing costs does not need to be at odds.
+Learn more about how you can use Grande Bravo to create great tasting lower-fat alternatives for your dairy-based sauces, dressings and other applications, please contact us today!